 An increase in consumed network capacity may however occur when the multi-path routing footprint contains many alternate paths which are substantially longer than the shortest path.
 In terms of the overall network performance, the individual strategy of choosing the shortest path is often asymptotically efficient [Gafni87] and [Yang01].
-However the shortest path approach pursues no support for achieving real-time media fault-tolerance.
-In the present paper we study multi-path routing in order to minimize the impact of link failures without dealing with the problem of overall network performance.
+However the shortest path approach offers no support for achieving real-time media fault-tolerance.
+In the present paper we study multi-path routing in order to minimize the impact of link failures without dealing with the problem of overall network utilization efficiency.

-In a bursty and lossy public network where the traffic share by a streaming media, such as Voice over IP (VOIP), is tiny and negligible, even doubling the capacity share can be justified, if pursuing the fault-tolerance of streaming media.
-It is especially true, since, despite all Quality of Service (QoS) specifications, most of the time in public networks a tiny 18 kbps stream of VOIP packets is treated at the same priority level as TCP bursts, each one consuming a capacity of hundreds of kilobits/s.
+In a bursty and lossy public network where the traffic share by a streaming media, such as Voice over IP (VOIP), is tiny and negligible, even doubling the capacity share can be justified, if allowing streaming media to become fault-tolerant.
+This is especially true, since, despite all Quality of Service (QoS) specifications, in public networks a tiny 18 kbps stream of VOIP packets is often treated at the same priority level as TCP bursts, each one consuming a capacity of hundreds of kilobits/s.

-Even for the portions of network carrying large shares of real-time media, a relative comparison of costs of network bandwidth and real-time communication justifies the fault-tolerance obtained at the cost of network's overall capacity.
-For example, an Internet Telephony Service Provider (ITSP), transiting through its core network large numbers of simultaneous real-time media sessions would lease additional capacities at the typical cost of about 300USD per 1Mbps per month in order to improve the quality and stability of phone conversations costing several tens of US cents, corresponding, in respect to 1Mbps bandwidth, to a factor of many tens or hundreds of thousands of USD per month.
+Even for the portions of network carrying large shares of real-time media the fault-tolerance of real-time communication obtained at the cost of network utilization overhead is justified.
+For example, consider an Internet Telephony Service Provider (ITSP), carrying through its core network large numbers of simultaneous real-time media sessions.
+A usual phone conversation typically costs several tens of US cents.
+In respect to a capacity of 1Mbps dedicated for VOIP traffic the cost of phone conversations corresponds to a factor of many tens or hundreds of thousands of USD per month.
+An ITSP would surely lease additional core network capacities at the typical cost of about 300USD per 1Mbps per month in order to improve the quality and stability of phone conversations.

 In capillary routing, the alternate paths are discovered by delegating the load of a single path route to other links.
 Capillary routing is built layer by layer, providing at each layer a multi-path routing suggestion spreading out the traffic across more links as the layer number increases.
 The first layer is a simple multi-path routing representing a max-flow solution.
 Successive layers are obtained by recursively spreading out the individual sub-flows of previous layers.
-With the capillarization of the routing, the communication uses the network more reliably exploiting all transmission capacities offered by the network topology.
+With the capillarization of the routing, the communication uses the network more reliably.
 The last layer represents the complete capillary routing and, in contrast to shortest path or max-flow solutions, has only one unique solution for any given network and pair of peers.
 We present the capillary routing construction algorithm in sections 4 and 5.

-3. Failure Recovery Redundancy Overall Requirement (FRROR)
+3. The Redundancy Overall Requirement (ROR)

-Most real-time media streaming applications are tolerant to a certain level of packet losses due to passive error concealment or media encoding techniques (such as carrying in a packet duplicates of media from previous slots, encoded with a lower rate source coding).
+Most real-time media streaming applications are tolerant to a certain level of packet losses due to passive error concealment or media encoding techniques such as carrying in a packet duplicates of media from previous slots, encoded at a lower rate.
 Voice over IP (VOIP) for example can tolerate 8% to 11% packet losses.
 The static tolerance can also be obtained or increased by a constant FEC code.
 We propose to combine the little static tolerance of the media stream, combating weak failures, with a dynamically added adaptive FEC combating the strong failures exceeding the tolerable packet loss rate.